 The Two Year Planning Cycle

 We have a creative curriculum on a two year cycle of themes.
-Teachers use the 'topics' to deliver the skills and knowledge through.( Please see class pages for more details of what they are covering each term.)
+Teachers use the 'topics' to deliver the skills and knowledge through and topic evaluations to reflect the impact and coverage for all subjects.( Please see class pages for more details of what they are covering each term.)

 Through this we will meet the statutory requirements of the National Curriculum.

 A number of commercial curricula are used by staff to augment their ideas and to support learning.
 This is to ensure that it is both age appropriate and individualised to meet the needs of learners.